-A short guide to corporate travel safety
+A short guide to corporate travel safety and security

 As multinationals further their reach and small companies become increasingly global, more and more employees are needing to travel for business.
 Wherever staff may be heading, there is now more pressure on employers to ensure they have analyzed potential dangers and risks prior to business trips, enter the topic of corporate travel safety.